-KPH encourages patient/carer feedback.
+Newcastle Endoscopy Centre encourages patient/career feedback.
 We view feedback as necessary to enable us to continually improve our care and services.
 Your input will provide us with the opportunity, not only to maintain our high standards, but to improve these where needed.

-There are several ways you can provide feedback
+There are several ways you can provide feedback:

-- let us know in person.
-We will always make ourselves available to listen - contact us via email or phone (contact details on cover of this booklet) - Phone Cura Day Hospitals Group Head Office on 07 3218 3700 - place your comments on our website.
-These are monitored daily
+- Let us know in person.
+We will always make ourselves available to listen. - Contact us via email or phone (contact details below). - Phone Cura Day Hospitals Group Head Office on (07) 3218 3700 - Place your comments on our website.
+These are monitored daily.